-Requirement of the OPRC 1990

-- Parties to the OPRC convention are required establish measures for with dealing pollution incidents, either nationally or co-operation in with other countries. - Ships are required to carry a shipboard oil pollution emergency plan - Operators of offshore units under the jurisdiction of Parties are also required to have oil pollution emergency plans or similar

-- China acceded to OPRC on March 3, 1998, and brought it into force on June 30,1998 - According to the revised Marine Environmental Protection Law, The State should in accordance with the necessity to prevent marine environment pollution, draw up State contingency plans to deal with major Marine pollution accidents.
-The State Maritime Traffic Safety Administration should be responsible for drawing up the contingency plans to deal with nation-wide major vessel oil spill accidents on the sea and report to the State Environmental Protection Administration for record. - The State.
-The State Oceanic Administration should be responsible for drawing up State contingency plans to deal with major oil spill accidents on the sea caused by offshore oil exploration and report to the State Environmental Protection Administration for record(Article 18). - Vessels must be equipped with appropriate anti-pollution equipment; and damage to the marine ecological system may result in an order to make restoration and a fine of RMB 10,000 (US\$ 1,215) to RMB 100,000 (US\$12,150) (Article 69 and 76);
+Requirement of the OPRC 1990 Performance of China Parties to the OPRC convention are required to establish measures for dealing with pollution incidents, either nationally or in co-operation with other countries.
+Ships are required to carry a shipboard oil pollution emergency plan Operators of offshore units under the jurisdiction of Parties are also required to have oil pollution China acceded to OPRC on March 3, 1998, and brought it into force on June 30,1998 According to the revised Marine Environmental Protection Law, The State should in accordance with the necessity to prevent marine environment pollution, draw up State contingency plans to deal with major Marine pollution accidents.
+The State Maritime Traffic Safety Administration should be responsible for drawing up the contingency plans to deal with nation-wide major vessel oil spill accidents on the sea and report to the State Environmental Protection Administration for record.
+The State.
+The State Oceanic Administration should be responsible for drawing up State contingency plans to deal with major oil spill accidents on the sea caused by offshore oil exploration and report to the State Environmental Protection Administration for record.
+The State.
+The sea caused by offshore oil exploration and report to the State Environmental Protection Administration for record (Article 18).
+Vessels must be equipped with appropriate anti-pollution equipment; and damage to the marine ecological system may result in an order to make restoration and a fine of RMB 10,000 (US\$ 1,215) to RMB 100,000 (US\$12,150) emergency plans or similar (Article 69 and 76);

-- arrangements which must be co-ordinated with national systems for responding promptly and effectively to oil pollution incidents. - Ships are required to report incidents pollution coastal authorities and the convention details actions that are then to be taken.
-The convention calls the for establishment of stockpiles of oil spill combating equipment, the holding of oil spill combating exercises and the development detailed plans for dealing with pollution incidents. - Parties to the convention are required to provide assistance others in the event of pollution а emergency and provision is made for the reimbursement of any assistance provided. - The contracted parties are
+arrangements • which must be co-ordinated with national systems for responding promptly and effectively to oil pollution incidents.
+Ships are required to report incidents of pollution to coastal authorities and the convention details actions that the • are then to be taken.
+The convention calls the for establishment of stockpiles of oil spill combating equipment, the holding of oil spill combating exercises and the development of detailed plans for dealing with pollution incidents.
+Parties to the convention are

+- required to provide assistance to others in the event of pollution а emergency and provision is made for the reimbursement of any assistance provided. - The contracted parties are